Data Centers in Hasselt

 Market Access, Business & Tax Climate

 Tax Advantage For Data Centers: Belgium currently offers no specific tax incentives for the construction or operation of data centers.
-The financial climate is stable, but businesses should model their investments based on standard corporate tax regulations without expecting special abatements.
+The financial climate is straightforward, with corporate taxes and VAT applied at standard national rates without special provisions for the industry.

 Natural Disaster Risk

-Belgium has a low natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10 as of September 2025.
-This stability is a significant advantage for critical infrastructure.
+Hasselt is located in a region with a low risk of natural disasters, with an overall INFORM Risk score of 2.6 out of 10, as of September 2025.
+This stability is a key advantage for critical infrastructure planning and business continuity.